Fixed and adaptive landmark sets for finite pseudometric spaces: Introduction

 TDA methods have been deployed widely in biomedicine; see Skaf and Laubenbacher (2022) for a review of applications of PH and mapper and various reviews of applications of NLDR (Ivakhno and Armstrong 2007; Reutlinger and Schneider 2012; Aziz et al. 2017; Viswanath et al. 2017; Konstorum et al. 2018; Becht et al. 2019).
 These methods either require that data be transformed into Euclidean vectors or perform such a transformation, and for many types of biomedical data, including most image and omics data, this is a straightforward requirement and yields point clouds with desirable properties (separability).
 In contrast, analysis tasks in clinical and public health often involve data that have diverse numerical and categorical variable types, high rates and complex patterns of missingness, or only a small number of variables taking finitely many values.
 A variety of approaches have been taken to apply classical topological methods to clinical and public health data, whether by transformaing records to coordinate vectors (``vector space embeddings'') or by using non-metric similarity measures such as those common in ecology (Johnston 1976; Lee, Maslove, and Dubin 2015; Dai, Zhu, and Liu 2020).
 Extensions of these ideas to the present-day TDA toolkit are needed to bring more advanced methods to bear in domains that rely on more challenging data.

-One support tool for TDA is the selection of landmarks or witnesses from a data set, which can reduce the conceptual or computational complexity of an analysis.
-Maxmin is a common selection procedure that has been used to expedite the calculation of PH (de Silva and Carlsson 2004) and of mapper (Singh, Mémoli, and Carlsson 2007) and directly to compute computational-topological representations of data.
+One support tool for TDA is the selection of landmarks from a data set, which can reduce the conceptual or computational complexity of an analysis.
+Maxmin is an agglomerative procedure to sample landmarks that are close to the data but well-separated from each other; it maintains a constant lower bound on the ratio of the minimum distance between landmarks to the maximum distance from the landmarks to the data (Boissonnat, Chazal, and Yvinec 2018, \S\nbs{5.1.3}).
+It has been used to expedite the calculation of PH (de Silva and Carlsson 2004) and of mapper (Singh, Mémoli, and Carlsson 2007) and directly to compute computational-topological representations of data.
 The procedure has the advantage of being deterministic, being computationally efficient, and generating more evenly distributed samples than random selection.
 In addition to approximating PH, maxmin was used in these cases to reduce the sizes of simplicial complex models of point cloud data for the sake of visualization and exploration.
 Like other TDA tools, maxmin is most useful on separable data and most efficient on data stored as Euclidean coordinates.

 In this paper, we describe an adaptation of maxmin to health data that are not separable or Euclidean.
 Our procedure is deterministic and based not on a raw similarity or distance measure but on a rank-order of neighboring cases to each index case.
 We focus on three questions: (1) How is maxmin most naturally modified to sample landmarks from health data?
 (2) What useful properties can the modified procedure and its samples and covers be ensured to have?
 (3) How does the procedure perform on common analysis tasks on real-world data, and is its performance comparable or superior to that of maxmin?